dzek69/docker-windows-notifier/README.md

 I found `docker-windows-volume-watcher` to be troublesome.
 It just throws errors with both Python 2 and Python 3 and it looks I am not alone with this.

+Also the usage is not the same, mine version focuses on docker-compose files.

 ## Limitations

 Same as `docker-windows-volume-watcher`:
 - file deletions are not propageted (but this probably could be worked around, we'll see)
 - `stat` and `chmod` are required on containers, but I didn't heard about Linux not having those

+Plus:
+- `cwd` should be the same as location of `docker-compose` file (this may be fixed in the future if needed)

+## Some words for people looking for help:

+Docker windows doesn't refresh or reload.
+Windows docker synchronization problem.
+Windows docker with webpack.
+File system watch does not work with mounted volumes.

 ## License